 Like all hairstreaks in the satyrium genus, Coral Hairstreaks produce only one brood per year.
 They are the sole tail-less species within this group.
 Males engage in typical hairstreak perching behavior, aggressively darting out to search for females and then returning to the same spot.

-To date, Coral Hairstreaks have only been documented to use Black Cherry (Prunus serotina) as their host plant.
-Their caterpillars are suffused with red which enables them to blend with Black Cherry leaves and stem that are also suffused with red.
-Caterpillars eat at night, spending the day near at the base of the host tree.
+Coral Hairstreaks often use Black Cherry (Prunus serotina) as their host plant.
+Eggs are generally deposited near the base where they spend the winter.
+Caterpillars are suffused with red, which enables them to blend with Black Cherry leaves and stems that are also suffused with red.
+They eat at night, spending the day near at the base of the host tree.
 At dusk they crawl up the tree (often a sapling) to feed.
-They are typically tended by ants, which are attracted and rewarded by the caterpillars’ sugary secretions.
+Coral Hairstreak caterpillars are typically tended by ants, which are attracted and rewarded by the caterpillars’ sugary secretions.
+Chrysalides are formed in the leaf litter. and adults generally emerge in May and June.
+Butterfly Milkweed is a nectar magnet for Coral Hairstreaks, and their flight typically coincides with its first bloom time.
+One of the best ways to search for Coral Hairstreaks is to locate patches of orange milkweed flowers along deciduous woodland edges.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.